CLINICAL EVIDENCE

 Not just theory.

-Validated in 500+ real-world clinical procedures, including results from a peer-reviewed, published study of the first 125 consecutive patients.¹ Outperforms traditional at-home prep.
+Demonstrated in clinical procedures, anchored by a peer-reviewed, published study of 125 consecutive patients.
+Designed to address the limitations of traditional at-home prep.

 CLINICAL VALIDATION